esitarski/CrossMgr/README.md

 When the build is complete, the resultant DMG/AppImage files will be in the release directory.
 The above process is what the build.yml Workflow file (.github/workflows/build.yaml) uses to build the code on GitHub.

-The build procedure for windows currently is a manual process:
+The build procedure for windows are as follows:

 - Setup a virtual env, download the required python modules: